OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:gaussianlinear}
 $$

-The composite Gaussian-linear model merges smooth Gaussian decay with a linear trend, making it suitable for regular spatial processes that also display a regional drift or gradient.[^chiles]
+The composite Gaussian-linear model merges smooth Gaussian decay with a linear trend, making it suitable for regular spatial processes that also display a regional drift or gradient.

 ### Generalized Bessel-Exponential